datopian/portal-data-app-abeelha/src/sea-level-dashboard.md

 ## Decade Comparison

+This bar chart shows the average sea level for each decade.
+Data uses **EPA** for decades 1880-2009 and **CSIRO** for 2010-2019.
+The average is calculated by summing all year values within each decade and dividing by 10.
+All values are in inches.

 ```js
 const decadeData = [
   {decade: "1880-1889", value: epaData.filter(d => d.year >= 1880 && d.year < 1890).reduce((sum, d) => sum + d.value, 0) / 10},